jbaptisteq/OC_7/README.md

    Docs
    ```
    Diagrams\List.md
-   API Documentation also avaible in png and pdf for just reading.
+   API Documentation also avaible in png and pdf for just reading or online at : https://api-bilemo-p7-jbq.api-docs.io/0.0.1/api/retrieves-the-collection-of-client-resources

    ```

   ## Built with